 I also liked going out at night.
 Going out, drinking, socializing and meeting girls were all fun things to do.
 How would I do these without alcohol?

 I couldn’t come to terms with quitting drinking indefinitely.
 On the other hand, even one night of drinking was setting me back on my goals.
-Moderation had never worked for me so it was out of question.
+Moderation had never worked for me so it was out of the question.
 Drinking a beer and calling it a night is not my thing.

-I had to quit drinking but how?
+I had to stop drinking but how?

 When you are searching for a solution, you will often find it with the help of selective perception.